edocevol/langchaingo/textsplitter/testdata/example_markdown_header_512.md

 ---

 #### How Do I Submit a Good Bug Report?
+> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue
+> tracker, or elsewhere in public.
+Instead sensitive bugs must be sent by email to <travis.cline@gmail.com>.
+> <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->

+---

+#### How Do I Submit a Good Bug Report?
+We use GitHub issues to track bugs and errors.
+If you run into an issue with the project:
 Open an [Issue](https://github.com/tmc/langchaingo/issues/new).
 (Since we can't be sure at this point whether it is a bug or not, we ask you not to talk about a bug yet and not to label the issue.)
 Explain the behavior you would expect and the actual behavior.